Orlando Redekopp Anti-Apartheid Collection

 Biography

-Orlando Redekopp was born in 1946 in Kansas while his father was completing school.
+Orlando Redekopp was born in 1946 in Kansas.
 His family moved to Winnipeg during his early childhood, where he was raised.
-Orlando attended the Princess Margaret School for his elementary education and a Mennonite church high school.
+Orlando attended the Princess Margaret School and a Mennonite church high school.
 He received his Bachelor’s degree from the University of Winnipeg, where he majored in economics with a minor in statistics.

 During his last year of college, Orlando signed up for a call of volunteers of Christian service to teach in other countries and was assigned to Colombia in South America after his graduation.
 After teaching in Colombia, he moved back to Winnipeg where he took a course in English literature and taught part-time.
 He entered the Anabaptist Mennonite Biblical Seminary, Elkhart, Indiana in 1971.
 At seminary, he met and later married Joan Gerig.
-Together, they have one daughter, born in 1980.
+Together, they have one daughter.

 After completing seminary, he returned to Winnipeg to work in a church-based prison ministry program for two years.
 In 1977, his wife Joan suggested they travel to Botswana with the church to aid South African refugees who fled after the 1976 Soweto Uprising.
 They set up and worked at a school for high school students until the end of 1979.
 They then moved to Umtata, South Africa, for six months to prepare, with the South African Council of Churches, a set of resources on apartheid’s policy of forced removals.
 They returned to Canada mid-1980, and spent four months educating church, school, and youth groups in Canada and the USA on apartheid.